 - Ficus neriifolia

 … are even grown like indoor bonsai trees in pots.

 Ficus Tree Care Hate Mail

-Before I get too far I need to really get something off my chest relating to Ficus and Ficus growers.
+Before I get too far I need to really get something off my chest relating to the Ficus tree and Ficus growers.

 I’m sure “hate” mail will soon be following.

 The weeping fig ficus benjamina continues to be a major crop for indoor use.
 At one point in my foliage growing career I grew over 125,000 plus Ficus plants per year.
 The issue I have with SOME, not all, Ficus growers is with pruning or trimming a Ficus tree!